Search

 Tag Archives: rational dress

-Cambridge University Protest, 1897
+Lady Cyclist Effigy at the Cambridge University Protest, 1897

 In 1897, a proposal was put before Cambridge University’s Senate to grant full degrees to female graduates.
 Male students responded with outrage.
 The image above shows the scene in the market square on the day of the debate.
 An effigy … Continue reading